This post may contain affiliate links. Please read our disclosure policy.

 Recipe ingredients

-- Gluten free quick oats โ Since these are gluten free monster cookies, be sure to use gluten free oats.
-You can begin with rolled certified gluten free oats and process them briefly in a blender or food processor, or buy gluten free quick oats, which are already more processed.
+- Gluten free quick oats โ You can begin with rolled certified gluten free oats and process them briefly in a blender or food processor, or buy gluten free quick oats, which are already more processed.

-- Oat flour โ Since this recipe also has quick oats which have texture, we don't need a very smooth, sifted oat flour.
-Rather than buying oat flour like I do for my oat flour brownies, I just grind some of my old fashioned or gluten free quick oats into oat flour in a blender or food processor.
+- Oat flour โ Adds more structure than quick oats.
+Rather than buying oat flour like I do for my oat flour brownies, you can grind old fashioned or gluten free quick oats into oat flour in a blender or food processor.

-- Eggs โ We use 1 whole egg for lift and as a binder, and 1 egg yolk, which helps soften the cookies' texture (peanut butter tends to make baked goods crunchy)
+- Eggs โ A whole egg adds structure, and the added egg yolk helps soften the texture (peanut butter tends to make baked goods crunchy)

 How to make gluten free monster cookies